zimmem/gocos/README.md

 ```
 usage: gocos [<flags>] <command> [<args> ...]

-A command-line toll for qcloud cos.
+A command-line tool for qcloud cos.

 Flags:
   --help           Show context-sensitive help (also try --help-long and